RexMiller/timetables/Readme.md

 - To automate repetitive tasks or data generation.
 Specifically, I used it to generate times for the stops in the database initialization script.
 - To generate the ERD for the database from the initialization script.

-I used ChatGPT to accelerate learning Alpine.js—not as a substitute for learning it or to do the work for me.
+I used ChatGPT to accelerate learning Alpine.js—to rapidly locate information and distill it to the essential points, not as a substitute for learning it or to do the work for me.

 I'm happy to talk more about how I apply AI to my work if you have any questions or concerns.